 The layering concept also works really well on a console table.
 Layer artwork, and other decorative objects for a high end look.

-7. Bold Paint Color
+7. Make a Statement with a Bold Paint Color

 If you are looking to make a statement and you really love the idea of using a bold color, this is the one for you!
 Using a bold color on a large wall acts as a wonderful statement but also breaks up that super bare wall.